kizniche/ttgo-tbeam-ttn-tracker/README.md

 ### Setup

-1. Follow the directions at [espressif/arduino-esp32](https://github.com/espressif/arduino-esp32) to install the board to the Arduino IDE and use board 'Heltec_WIFI_LoRa_32'.
+1. Follow the directions at [espressif/arduino-esp32](https://github.com/espressif/arduino-esp32) to install the board to the Arduino IDE and use board 'T-Beam'.

 2. Install the Arduino IDE libraries: